AnnalisaDB/family-tree/README.md

  * a segment linking the previous two objects

 Only text area can be dragged and dropped.
 If user moves one or more relatives of a group, the bordered rectangle will be updated to keep on containing them.
-Once user right-clicks over a selected relative-node, it can add it to (or remove it from) a new group or an existing one by choosing the related item of context menu.
+Once user right-clicks over (touches the three vertical dots at top-right of) a selected relative-node, it can add it to (or remove it from) a new group or an existing one by choosing the related item of context menu.

 ### Shortcuts